Who is Patrick McHenry, the interim House speaker? | KRDO

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Kristin Wilson, Chandelis Duster and Melanie Zanona contributed to this report.
+CNN’s Kristin Wilson, Chandelis Duster, Melanie Zanona, Lauren Fox, Annie Grayer and Jeremy Herb contributed to this report.